Just like the Irish Harp, the Shamrock has appeared throughout Irish history.

 for bringing extra attention to Irish dancing hard shoes.

-The Shamrock in Ireland in modern-day
+The Irish shamrock in modern-day Ireland:

 The shamrock is used in the emblems of many state organisations, both in the Republic of Ireland and Northern Ireland.